nus-cs2103/website-base/admin/ip-tasks-fragment.md

  That said, it is also preferable to use one paradigm as the primary approach and fallback on others only when the primary paradigm is clearly sub-optimal.
 Reason: mixing everything in equal measures might make the system even harder to understand.
 </box>

-* As in the previous week, commit, tag, and push, as you do the following increments in the `master` branch (no need to use separate branches).{% if cs2103 %}
+* As in the previous week, commit, tag, and push, as you do the following increments in the `master` branch (no need to use separate branches).{% if cs2103 or tic2002 %}
 * {{ icon_important_big_red }} Do `A-Gradle` first, after which use the Gradle option (rather than the Intellij option) when doing `A-JUnit` and `A-JAR` as they are easier to do using Gradle.

 <div class="indented-level2" id="pulling-branch-from-upstream">